Residency for Married Couples in Costa Rica: A Comprehensive Guide to Spousal Residency

 However, it’s important to note that if you plan to drive in Costa Rica, you will still need to leave the country every 90 days to get your passport stamped to drive legally in Costa Rica.
 This requirement is in place because your license is only valid as long as your visa is valid.
 Therefore, even though you can remain in Costa Rica during the residency process, you will still need to periodically exit the country to ensure the continued validity of your driver’s license.
 The institution that handles driving related issues is not related to the government department of immigration.

 In addition to the service fees charged by the immigration assistance provider, there are other associated expenses when applying for Residency as a Spouse.
-The service fees for CRIE are as follows: $1850 for the primary applicant and $850 for each accompanying child.
+The service fees for CRIE are as follows: $1850 for the primary applicant and $1150 for a dependent.
 It is important to note that these prices are exclusive of government fees and other expenses related to the residency process.

 Apart from our service fees, please keep in mind that there will be government fees and additional expenses, such as translations into Spanish, immigration appointments, local fingerprints appointments, ID card issuance (DIMEX), a refundable guarantee deposit, and Caja registration.
 For detailed information on these fees and expenses, please refer to our website.